-Simple Ways to Lose and Win Twitter Followers
+Simple Ways to Lose and Win Twitter/X Followers

-1. You aren’t following people back.
-If you are a celebrity like Ashton Kutcher you can afford to do that, but if you aren’t famous you’d better follow people back.
-When great entrepreneurs like Guy Kawasaki follow anyone back, why wouldn’t you?
+1. You aren’t following people back: If you are a celebrity you can afford to do that, but if you aren’t famous, you’d better follow people back.
+When great entrepreneurs like Guy Kawasaki follow back, why wouldn’t you?

-2. Twitter is deleting spam accounts; 2…20% of your followers are actually automated accounts that have a single purpose: to make you click that link and get somebody some money.
-The Twitter guys weed them out from time to time (mostly during weekends, but it can happen anytime).
+2. Twitter/X is deleting spam accounts: 2–20% of your followers are actually automated accounts designed to make you click on links for monetary gain.
+The Twitter/X team weeds them out periodically (mostly during weekends, but it can happen anytime).

-3. Your posts aren’t very interesting.
-If all you do is post stuff like “I just ate steak”, everyone (excepting your mom) will press the “unfollow” button sooner or later.
+3. Your posts aren’t very interesting: If all you do is post mundane updates like “I just ate steak,” everyone (except your mom) will eventually press the “unfollow” button.

-4. You don’t get involved in the conversation.
-If you see an interesting article, retweet it and talk about it!
-Answer all the @yourname questions, comments, etc. Be friendly with these people – they want to talk to You!
+4. You don’t get involved in conversations: If you see an interesting article, retweet it and discuss it!
+Answer all the @yourname questions, comments, etc. Be friendly; these people want to talk to you!

-5. Other people follow you, and then unfollow you quickly because they are trying to build a big follower list as fast as possible.
-Don’t worry about losing them; they didn’t like you and they won’t go too far with this tactic.
+5. People follow and then quickly unfollow: Some users try to build a large follower list quickly.
+Don’t worry about losing them; they didn’t like you and won’t go far with this tactic.

-6. You are over promoting your website.
-Yes, this includes you, who are sending countless direct messages each day, trying to promote your products or services.
+6. You are overpromoting your website: This includes sending countless direct messages each day to promote your products or services.

-7. You curse / swear – that’s bad on Twitter.
-Also, don’t forget that what you say leaves permanent trails on the net and might get you in trouble when you’ll be looking for a new job.
+7. You curse/swear: That’s frowned upon on Twitter/X. Also, remember that what you say leaves a permanent trail on the net and might get you in trouble when you’re looking for a new job.

 How to Get High Quality Followers Fast

-1. Tweet often, posting links to great content in your industry and fun / interesting / controversial stuff.
-If your tweets are interesting, more and more people will want to follow you.
-Don’t forget to return the favor by following them back, of course.
+1. Tweet often: Post links to outstanding content in your industry and fun, interesting, or controversial stuff.
+If your tweets are engaging, more people will want to follow you.
+Don’t forget to return the favor by following them back.

-3. Create a fantastic report, lock it behind one of your website pages, and then give it away for free to the people that follow you on Twitter.
-It doesn’t have to be an industry-related report, though – any great freebee will do the job perfectly.
+3. Offer a fantastic freebie: Lock it behind one of your website pages and give it away to people who follow you on Twitter/X. It doesn’t have to be industry-related; any great freebie will do the job well.

-4. Post links to your Twitter account on your website, your blog… actually, post the link wherever it is possible to do it without being considered a spammer.
-I’ll post a link to my Twitter account right here, in case that you want to follow me.
+4. Promote your Twitter/X account: Post the link on your website, blog, and wherever possible without being spammy.
+I’ll post a link to my Twitter/X account right here in case you want to follow me.

-7. Become friends with people that have a big number of followers, and then ask them to recommend you to their followers by posting a link to one of your great blog posts, etc. Don’t forget to choose industry-related influencers, though.
+7. Network with influential users: Develop relationships with people who have many followers, and then ask them to recommend you by posting a link to one of your great blog posts.

 Leave a Reply